numsim-group/klimakoffer/milestone2/milestone2_albedo.md

 Ocean ($geo=5$): $\alpha = 0.29 + 0.12\,p(\theta)$,

 while we keep the values for ice and snow as the constants from above.
 This modification makes the albedo depending on the spatial location, but independent of (constant in) time.

+The following plot shows the quality of the approximation with respect to moderate latitudes.

+\fig{/assets/milestone2/ModellingAlbedo.png}